ASTC25 Astrophysics of Planetary Systems (2025, in-person)

 General information

 Welcome to an upper-undergraduate overview of planetary astrophysics at a level appropriate for science students.
-Topics cover a broad range from orbital mechanics to th dynamics of origin of planets to the discovery of planets outside our solar system (see syllabus).
+Topics cover a broad range from orbital mechanics to the dynamics of origin of planets to the discovery of planets outside our solar system (see syllabus).

-LEFT: The first known visitor from interstellar space known as 1I/2017 U1 (Oumuamua).
+LEFT: The trajectory shows the known visitor from interstellar called 1I/2017 U1 (Oumuamua).
 1I stands for 1st Interstellar.
-Discovered in 2017 by a military Pan-STARRS 1 telescope in Hawaii at a distance of 0.22 AU from Earth, the object came from the direction of the constellation Lyra, cruising through interstellar space at 26.33 km/s.
+Discovered in 2017 by a military Pan-STARRS 1 telescope in Hawaii at a distance of 0.22 AU from Earth, the small object came from the direction of the constellation Lyra, cruising through interstellar space at 26.33 km/s.
 Its classification as a small comet vs. asteroid ejected from another planetary system has changed over time: c,a,c,neither.
+The second, much larger interstellar object, shown by yellow line, is 2I/Borisov comet.
+It's speed in faraway space (32.2 km/s) and the perihelion distance (2AU) are larger, therefore the deflection angle after flyby is much smaller than 1I's.
+Notice that 2I came a short time after 1I.
+Click image to enlarge.

-RIGHT: A visitor from Oort Cloud has been spotted in March 2022 by Californian astronomers.
+CENTER: A visitor from Oort Cloud has been spotted in March 2022 by Californian astronomers.
 The Green Comet or C/2022 E3 (ZTF) flew closest to us on 1 Feb 2023, at a safe distance of 0.28 AU.
 Green light was due to a complex interaction of UV sunlight with C2 molecules it ejected (among others).
 This comet was initially classified as an asteroid, and may or may not become interstellar after this passage through the inner Solar System.

 Course and textbook

-The planetary system science is developing quickly.
+Planetary system science is developing quickly.
 Appropriate, all-encompassing, textbooks at the upper undergraduate level are few and far between.
 Therefore I mostly teach from own notes.
 Behind the scenes I use my textbook published in 1995, which has no English language edition or an electronic form.
 Almost everything I want you to know, I put into the lectures+recordings and lecture notes (in PDF form).
 What you learn in the lectures should partially prepare you for the written problems found in the homeworks (assignment sets 1-4) and the exams.
 I very strongly encourage your attendance at lectures, taking your own notes, and asking questions during lectures - please feel free to interrupt me, or after lectures.
 If you don't engage in this way, you may find it difficult to undestand the provided lecture notes.

 I also mix in some material from a widely-accessible textbook.